 James plays the role of series regular Equerry in The Crown on Netflix.

-In theatre his work includes 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange, the British Premier of Tennessee Williams Something Cloudy Something Clear and Blue Surge for which he was nominated for the Best Male Performer Award at the 2011 'Offies'.
+In theatre his work includes The Height of The Storm at the Wyndham's Theatre West End & Samuel J. Friedman Theatre on Broadway.
+Torn for The Royal Court, 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange and the British Premiere of Tennessee Williams Something Cloudy Something Clear.

 Sainou means talent and that’s what we’re all about.